Kukks/ng1-todo-example/README.md

 Run `gulp` to start a dev server and watch all files.
 The port will displayed to you.

 ### Gulp tasks
-Without Webpack's required build step, serving is easy and you choose when you are ready to build now

 Here's a list of possible Gulp task to run:
 * `serve` (also default `gulp`)